magomimmo/modern-cljs/doc/tutorial-17.md

 is full of very smart macros and HOFs definitions which constitute a DSL (Domain Specific Language) for HTML/XML scraping and templating.
 You need to take your time to get working with the Enlive lib.
-Generally speacking, the best way to learn a new library in CLJ is by REPLing with it.
+Generally speaking, the best way to learn a new library in CLJ is by REPLing with it.

 ### REPLing with Hiccup

-Before to start REPLing around, make you a favor: do you REPLing by using the [hiccup][11] lib by [James Reeves][12], because it will save you a sure headache in writing stringified HTML at the repl.
+Before to start REPLing around, make you a favor: do your REPLing by using the [hiccup][11] lib by [James Reeves][12], because it will save you a sure headache in writing stringified HTML at the repl.